-If you set the value of a variable NeticaLicenseKey, then when RNetica is loaded, then its value at the time the package is loaded is used as the default value for license.
-If no value for as NeticaLicenseKey, the default value for license is set to NULL, which loads the demo version of Netica.
+Prior to RNetica version 0.5, RNetica looked for a variable called NeticaLicenseKey in the global workspace when RNetica is loaded.
+This then becomes the default value for both StartNetica and getDefaultSession().
+If no value is set for NeticaLicenseKey, the default value for license is set to NULL, which loads the demo version of Netica.